-Concerning behavioral engagement, both competition and cooperation appear to exert a positive influence (Leclercq et al., 2018), albeit with conflicting findings regarding which of the two drivers boasts a bigger impact.
+Concerning behavioral engagement, both competition and cooperation appear to exert positive influences (Leclercq et al., 2018), albeit with conflicting findings regarding which of the two drivers boasts a bigger impact.
 While Peng and Hsieh (2012) noted that a cooperative goal structure led to greater effort in game play settings, Kistruck et al. (2016) found that competitive goal structures led to higher engagement levels in resource-scarce environments.
 Still other studies detected no significant difference between the effects of competitive and cooperative goal structures on behavioral engagement (Deutsch, 1949b; Morschheuser et al., 2019).

-In terms of goal structures' influence on performance, prior research revealed that competition and cooperation can have positive impact on performance (De Dreu, 2007; Kistruck et al., 2016).
+In terms of competitive and cooperative goal structures' influence on performance, prior research revealed that competition has a positive impact on performance (De Dreu, 2007; Kistruck et al., 2016).
 Yet most studies that have compared the two effects have found no evidence for any performance-related differences (Deutsch, 1949b; Goldman et al., 1977; Peng & Hsieh, 2012; Tauer & Harackiewicz, 2004).

 Very little empirical attention has been paid to the effects of competition and cooperation on well-being, let alone the comparison of the two social interdependence structures.
 There is some support for the idea that both competition and cooperation are positively associated with subjective well-being (Standage et al., 2005; Tjosvold et al., 2008).
-Although competition is often labeled as destructive and seen as inferior to cooperation in terms of well-being (Johnson & Johnson, 2005), Standage et al. (2005) emphasized that task-involving competition where participants focus on doing their best affects well-being similar to cooperation.
+Although competition is often labeled as destructive and seen as inferior to cooperation in terms of well-being (Johnson & Johnson, 2005), Standage et al. (2005) emphasized that task-involving competition where each participant focuses on doing his or her best affects well-being similar to cooperation.